troyraen/DM-in-Stars/largeLH/main.md

 <img src="plots_r12115/lum_v_age_c0_with_profile_nums.png" alt="lum_v_age_c0_with_profile_nums"/>
 <img src="plots_r12115/lum_v_age_c6_with_profile_nums.png" alt="lum_v_age_c6_with_profile_nums"/>

 __Note Lgrav is now 0 throughout.__ Not sure what has changed in calculating Lgrav in this version of MESA.
-This uses history column 'eps_grav_integral'.
-There is also a column 'total_eps_grav' that I haven't saved here, but will save and check in future runs.
+This uses history column `eps_grav_integral`.
+There is also a column `total_eps_grav` that I haven't saved here, but will save and check in future runs.

 <!-- fe which timesteps have profiles? -->